TristanCacqueray/autochill/README.md

 Autochill progressively warms up your screen light temperature and it prompts you to take a break after some time.

+> As of gnome 45, the light temperature no longers work reliably

 # Usage

 Run the standalone CLI: